The Best E-commerce Channels and Multichannel Strategies 2026 | Cuborio

 • Indirect (or Third-Party) Channels: These are platforms owned by other parties on which you decide to be present in order to reach their large, established audience.
 This category includes multi-vendor marketplaces (where multiple sellers offer products in a single virtual location) and social commerce platforms, which integrate direct purchasing functionality within social networks.

-The choice between B2B (Business-to-Business) and B2C (Business-to-Consumer) e-commerce strongly influences the selection of channels.
+The choice betweenB2B (Business-to-Business) and B2C (Business-to-Consumer) e-commerce strongly influences the selection of channels.
 B2B strategies often favour proprietary websites with complex features (customised price lists, wholesale order management) and specialised vertical marketplaces.
 B2C, on the other hand, ranges more widely between proprietary websites, generalist marketplaces and social commerce, aiming for maximum visibility and ease of purchase.

 That's why we can't overlook the dominant role of m-commerce (mobile commerce).
 Today, most online visits and purchases are made via smartphones.
-Every channel, from your website to your social media experience, must be designed first and foremost to be perfect on mobile: intuitive interfaces, lightning-fast loading times and simplified checkout.
+Every channel, from your website to your social media experience, must be designed first and foremost to be perfect on mobile: intuitive interfaces, lightning-fast loading times and simplified checkouts.

 The best e-commerce channels for 2026: a strategic overview